The Umbrellas of Cherbourg

-The Umbrellas of Cherbourg (Les Parapluies de Cherbourg) is a 1964 musical romantic drama film written and directed by Jacques Demy, with music and lyrics by Michel Legrand.
+The Umbrellas of Cherbourg (Les Parapluies de Cherbourg) is a 1964 musical romantic drama film written and directed by Jacques Demy, with music by Michel Legrand.
 Catherine Deneuve and Nino Castelnuovo star as two young lovers in the French city of Cherbourg, separated by circumstance.
-The film's dialogue is entirely sung as recitative, including casual conversation, and is sung-through, or through-composed, like some operas and stage musicals.
-It has been seen as the middle part of an informal "romantic trilogy" of Demy films that share some of the same actors, characters, and overall look, coming after Lola (1961) and before The Young Girls of Rochefort (1967).
+The film's dialogue is entirely sung as recitative, including casual conversation, and is sung-through like some operas and stage musicals.
+It has been seen as the second of an informal tetralogy of Demy films that share some of the same actors, characters, and overall atmosphere of romantic melancholy, coming after Lola (1961) and before The Young Girls of Rochefort (1967) and Model Shop (1969).
 The French-language film was a co-production between France and West Germany.

 The Umbrellas of Cherbourg won the Palme d'Or at the 1964 Cannes Film Festival.
-In the United States, it was nominated for five Academy Awards, including Best Foreign-Language Film, Best Original Screenplay (Demy), and Best Original Score (Demy and Legrand).
-The film's main theme, "I Will Wait for You", was nominated for Best Original Song.
+In the United States, it was nominated for five Academy Awards, including Best Foreign-Language Film, Best Original Screenplay (Demy), Best Original Score (Demy and Legrand), and Best Original Song for the film's main theme, "I Will Wait for You".
 It was later adapted into an English-language stage musical.

 In 2018, a BBC Culture critics' poll ranked the film in the Top 100 Greatest Non-English Films of All Time.

 Plot

 Part One: The Departure (November 1957)

-Madame Émery and her beautiful 17-year-old daughter Geneviève have a tiny, struggling umbrella boutique in the coastal town of Cherbourg in Normandy.
-Guy is a handsome young auto mechanic who lives with and cares for his sickly aunt and godmother Élise.
-Though Geneviève's mother disapproves, Guy and Geneviève are deeply in love; they plan to marry and name their first child Françoise.
-At the same time, Madeleine, a quiet young woman who looks after Guy's aunt, is secretly in love with Guy.
+Madame Émery and her 17-year-old daughter Geneviève run a tiny, struggling umbrella boutique in the coastal town of Cherbourg, Normandy.
+Guy is a young auto mechanic who lives with and cares for his sickly aunt and godmother Élise.
+The boutique is saved from bankruptcy when Roland Cassard, a kind, young, very wealthy Parisian jeweler, agrees to buy some of Madame Émery's jewelry.
+Though Madame Émery disapproves, Guy and Geneviève are deeply in love; they plan to marry and name their first child Françoise.
+At the same time, Madeleine, a quiet young woman who looks after Élise, is secretly in love with Guy.
 Guy is drafted to serve in the Algerian War.
-The night before he leaves, he and Geneviève pledge their undying love and have sex, perhaps for the first time.
+The night before he leaves, he and Geneviève pledge their undying love and have sex.

-Part Two: The Absence (January–April 1958)
+Part Two: The Absence (January – April 1958)

 Geneviève learns she is pregnant and writes to Guy, but his replies are sporadic.
-Her mother tells her to give up on Guyhe has forgotten her.
-Geneviève is courted by Roland Cassard, a kind, young, very wealthy Parisian jeweler; he wants to marry her despite her pregnancy.
+Her mother tells her that Guy has forgotten her and she should move on.
+Geneviève is courted by Roland, who wants to marry her despite her pregnancy.
 In one of the connections among Demy's trilogy of films, Roland had previously unsuccessfully wooed the title character in the earlier Lola (1961); now he relates a version of this story to Madame Émery.
-Madame Émery urges Geneviève to be sensible and choose a secure future with Roland.
+Madame Émery urges Geneviève to choose a secure future with Roland.
 Roland announces that he will be going to Amsterdam for three months, and will wait for Geneviève's answer until his return.
-Geneviève marries Roland in a great cathedral, but she appears ambivalent about her decision.
+Upon his return Geneviève marries him in a great cathedral, but she appears ambivalent about her decision.